MannLabs/alphakraken/README.md

 ### Deploying new code versions
 These steps need to be done on all machines that run alphakraken services.
 Make sure the code is always consistent across all machines!
 0. If in doubt, create a  backup copy of the `mongodb_data_$ENV` and `airflowdb_data_$ENV` folders (on the machine that hosts the DBs).
-1. Stop all docker compose services across all machines using the `./compose.sh --profile <some profile> stop` command.
-2. On each machine, pull the most recent version of the code from the repository.
+1. On each machine, pull the most recent version of the code from the repository using `git pull` and a personal access token.
-3. Check if there are any special changes to be done (e.g. updating `submit_job.sh` on the cluster, new mounts, new environment variables, manual database interventions, ..) and apply them.
+2. Check if there are any special changes to be done (e.g. updating `submit_job.sh` on the cluster, new mounts, new environment variables, manual database interventions, ..) and apply them.
+3. (when deploying workers) To avoid copying processes being interrupted, in the Airflow UI set the size of the `file_copy_pool` to 0 and wait until all `copy_raw_file` tasks are finished.
+4. Stop all docker compose services that need to be updated across all machines using the `./compose.sh --profile <some profile> stop` command.
-4. Start all docker compose services again, first the `infrastructure` services, then the `workers` services.
+5. Start all docker compose services again, first the `infrastructure` services, then the `workers` services.
+6. Set the size of `file_copy_pool` to the number it was before.
-5. Normal operation should be resumed after about 5 minutes.
+7. Normal operation should be resumed after about 5 minutes.
 Depending on when they were shut down, some tasks could be in an `error` state though.
 Check after a few hours if some files are stuck and resolve the issues with the Airflow UI.

 ## Local development